WE REACH OUR

-Warour began his art studies in his native Syria in 1985, with sculpture as his primary medium of expression.
-His unique interpretations of the culture and history of his homeland led to the creation of many large-scale pieces that set him apart from his contemporaries.
+Nasr Warour began his art studies in 1985, with sculpture as his primary medium of expression.
+His unique interpretations of the cultures and humanities led to the creation of many large-scale pieces that set him apart from his contemporaries.

 In the decades since, Warour has explored a variety of techniques and media in order to find the perfect methods to capture his vision and philosophy.
 In his current work we see some of the sculptural approaches of his formative years, shaped by more than 20 years of living and working in the cosmopolitan city of Dubai.